Houseplants for Better Health | Health Benefits of Houseplants + 5 Houseplants to Purify Air

 A succulent with purpose!
 Along with purifying the air, the gel from the inside of the Aloe vera plant can be used in smoothies to soothe stomach aches, and used to help dermal injuries heal faster.
 Aloe does best when planted in succulent soil mix in a terra-cotta pot.
 We water ours once a month.

 Aka Aphelandra squarrosa.
-Last time we went to the plant nursery Scotty actually picked this one out.
+Last time we went to the plant nursery Jon picked this one out.
 It has beautiful variegated leaves, and produces wonderful yellow flowers.
 Zebra plants prefer regions of high humidity.
 We only water ours once the soil has dried out, and the leave start to look a bit droopy.